Nicholas Briggs: Doctor Who

 Since Doctor Who returned to television in 2005, Briggs has provided the voices for several monsters, most notably the Daleks and the Cybermen.
 Briggs also voiced the Nestene Consciousness in the 2005 episode "Rose", and recorded a voice for the Jagrafess in the 2005 episode "The Long Game".
 He also provided the voices for the Judoon in both the 2007 and 2008 series as well as the spin-off series The Sarah Jane Adventures, and did the voice of the Ice Warrior Skaldak in the 2013 episode "Cold War".

 On 9 July 2009, Briggs made his first appearance in the Doctor Who spin-off Torchwood in the serial Children of Earth, playing Special Government Advisor Rick Yates.

 Briggs has directed many of the Big Finish Productions audio plays, and has provided Dalek, Cybermen, and other alien voices in several of those as well.
 He has also written and directed the Dalek Empire and Cyberman audio plays for Big Finish.
 In 2006, Briggs took over from Gary Russell (who had been producer of Big Finish since 1999) and became co-executive producer of the company.
 In 2007, he guest starred in the Sapphire and Steel audio drama Water Like a Stone.

 Briggs voiced the Daleks in a charity theatre production of The Daleks' Master Plan and briefly appeared on stage playing a regenerated Doctor.
 Briggs also recorded a short cameo, as the Daleks for the live Dr Who podcast stage show, 50 Years of Doctor Who: Preachrs Podcast Live 2.
-He appeared in this alongside a mix of modern and classic Doctor Who actors including; Peter Davison, Richard Franklin, Simon Fisher Becker and Terry Molloy.
+He appeared in this alongside a mix of modern and classic Doctor Who actors including, Peter Davison, Richard Franklin, Simon Fisher-Becker and Terry Molloy.

-In 2010 he starred in Doctor Who Live as Winston Churchill.
+In 2010, Briggs starred in Doctor Who Live as Winston Churchill.

-In 2012, his Doctor Who novel The Dalek Generation was published by Random House/BBC Books.
+In 2012, Briggs's Doctor Who novel The Dalek Generation was published by Random House/BBC Books.

-In 2013 Briggs portrayed the Dalek voice actor Peter Hawkins in the BBC docudrama An Adventure in Space and Time, which depicted the inception of Doctor Who.
+In 2013, Briggs portrayed the Dalek voice actor Peter Hawkins in the BBC docudrama An Adventure in Space and Time, which depicted the inception of Doctor Who.
 In November 2013 he also appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.